AdobeDocs/analytics.en/help/export/analytics-data-feed/create-feed.md

       The GCP Export Locations page is displayed.

-   1. (Conditional) If you previously configured a GCP account and location (as described in [Configure cloud import and export accounts](/help/components/locations/configure-import-accounts.md) and [Configure cloud import and export locations](/help/components/locations/configure-import-locations.md)):
+   1. (Conditional) If a Google Cloud Platform account (and a location on that account) has already been configured in Adobe Analytics, you can use it as your data feed destination:

+      >[!NOTE]
+      >
+      >Accounts are available to you only if you configured them or if they were shared with an organization you are a part of.

       1. Select the account from the [!UICONTROL **Select account**] drop-down menu.

+         Any cloud accounts that you configured in any of the following areas of Adobe Analytics are available to use:

+         * When importing Adobe Analytics classification data, as described in [Schema](/help/components/classifications/sets/manage/schema.md).

+           However, any locations that are configured for importing classification data cannot be used.
+Instead, add a new destination as described below.

+         * When configuring accounts and locations in the Locations area, as described in [Configure cloud import and export accounts](/help/components/locations/configure-import-accounts.md) and [Configure cloud import and export locations](/help/components/locations/configure-import-locations.md).

       1. Select the location from the [!UICONTROL **Select location**] drop-down menu.

       1. Select [!UICONTROL **Save**] > [!UICONTROL **Save**].

-         The destination is now configured to send data to the GCP location that you specified.
+         The destination is now configured to send data to the Google Cloud Platform location that you specified.

    1. (Conditional) If you have not previously added a GCP account:

       1. Select [!UICONTROL **Add account**], then specify the following information: